andreycizov/idea-partialnav/README.md

 # Partial Navigation

-A plugin that allows one to set how many multiples of the screen each PageDown/PageUp button push scrolls.
+A plugin that allows one to set how many lines each Page Up/Down button push move the caret

 Idea stolen from here: https://stackoverflow.com/questions/27610249/intellij-idea-control-page-up-page-down-scroll-size